Sudoharry/DevOps-day-2-day-Ops/Incidental-management/Unexpected-Downtime-Due-to-Deployment.md

-# Scenario: A deployment caused unexpected downtime.
+# SCENARIO: A deployment caused unexpected downtime.
 How would you roll back and prevent this in the future?
 ---
 ![Unexpected-Downtime-Deployment](https://github.com/user-attachments/assets/243395d3-f309-4b0a-a9f4-1ff707f66fad)